JamilMM/DemoCryptoApplication/README.md

 # DemoCryptoApplication
-A Simple Demo Cryptocurrency Android App With Jetpack Compose and Coin Paprika API
+A Simple Demo Cryptocurrency Clean Architecture Android App With Jetpack Compose and Coin Paprika API (MVVM, Uses Cases, Compose)

 This is a small demo application based on modern Android application tech-stacks and MVVM architecture.